SophistSolutions/Stroika/Library/Sources/Stroika/Frameworks/WebServer/ReadMe.md

 where you build a standalone app that has - in essence - the part of apache you care about - builtin - as part of your application.

+TODO:
+	>	Add in notion of Rails-like Router.
+Something with good defaults but less opaque about how mapping done.
+Maybe use std::function and RegExp to match urls and direct requests to handlers?
+Or maybe abstract classes bette r than std::function here?